Particular/ServiceControl/docs/bulk-retries-design.md

 There is no status to indicate that a batch is `Done`.
 When the `Forwarding` status is completed, the batch is deleted as it is no longer relevant.
 Note that each message that was retried as a part of the batch still have a corresponding `FailedMessageRetry/{messageId}` document.
 This will prevent the message from being retried again.

-Once all batches for a retry operation complete, we add two enties into a retry history document.
+Once all batches for a retry operation complete, we add two entries into a retry history document.
 An "unacknowledged" entry is kept until a user acknowledges the completion of the operation, while the other is used to show users the historic retry operations.

 ## Other notes